We will show you in this page,

 4. iPod starts to charge!

-Charging Option 5 Test:
+Charging iPod Option 5 Test:

 Real life test shows that a full charged EL8 Headlamp, provides

 about 1/4 to 1/2 of iPod nano 4GB or 8GB battery charge.
-A full iPod's charge
+A full

-will take between two to three EL8 headlamp charging cycles.
+will take between two to three EL8 headlamp charging cycles

 Since